AllBitsEqual/articles/articles/2021/2021-02-22_ReactBootstrap-02.md

 Wow...
 This sure sounds important but what does it actually mean?
 What is the state of a website and what is a store?

 ### What is the store?
-The redux store is nothing more than an object containing our websites data and ui state, ideally in a normalised form.
-If a user navigates to the article listing page of your website, and filters the listed articles by a topic, our state contains the following:
+The redux store is nothing more than an object containing our websites data and UI state, ideally in a normalised form.
+If a user navigates to the article listing page of your website and filters the listed articles by a topic, our state contains the following:
-- Navigation state: the current page/url
+- Navigation state: the current page/URL
-- Data state: the list of articles (response from an api call)
+- Data state: the list of articles (response from an API call)
 - UI state: the current filter mask

 ### What is an action?
 Actions are messages of intent.
 An action does not change any data in our stored state.
 An action is nothing more than a message containing an identifier and a payload to be handled by a reducer.
 - If the user navigates to a page, you dispatch a navigation action and the navigation updates
-- If the page wants to load data from the website, it dispatches an api action
+- If the page wants to load data from the website, it dispatches an API action
-- If the user selects a filter in the ui, an action is dispatched to update the filter for the currently displayed data
+- If the user selects a filter in the UI, an action is dispatched to update the filter for the currently displayed data

 ### What is a reducer?
 Reducers handle all actions and decide on applicable state changes.
 If a dispatched action has a matching reducer, the reducer will check the action's identifier (type), accept the payload (data) and make changes by creating a new state.
 "New" is important here, in redux we do not mutate the state.
 Every action creates a new state.